DIYgod/RSSHub/docs/en/joinus/new-radar.md

 ## Code the rule

 To create a new RSS feed, create a file called `radar.js` under the corresponding namespace in [/lib/v2/](https://github.com/DIYgod/RSSHub/tree/master/lib/v2).
-We will continue to use the example of creating an RSS feed for GitHub Repo Issues, which is described [here](/en/joinus/new-rss/before-start.html).
+We will continue to use the example of creating an RSS feed for `GitHub Repo Issues`, which is described [here](/en/joinus/new-rss/before-start.html).
 The resulting code will look like this:

 ```js
 module.exports = {